Detailed, constructive and polite feedback in reviews is valuable input for our online review community, including the businesses reviewed.

 Feel free to update your review if needed

-An important feature on Trustpilot is that you can edit your review to reflect your latest experiences.
+An important feature on Trustpilot is that you can edit your review to reflect a changed opinion or a resolved problem, or write a new review if you have a new experience with the same company.

 For sign-up services that continue over a period of time, you can edit your review as the relationship evolves to reflect the unfolding experience.
 We do allow companies to invite their customers to review them immediately after signing up.
 However, in some cases, it can make sense for users to later return and edit their review to reflect a more complete picture of their overall experience, or a changed opinion.